Are You Experiencing Election Anxiety?

 “One of the biggest tips, I would say, is making sure that people are spending time away from technology, social media, the news.
 Taking breaks and trying not to overconsume the messaging.”

-“Trying to balance the some of the negative news stories they may be consuming with positive stories and seeking out stories that that elicit positive emotions as well.
+“Trying to balance the some of the negative news stories they may be consuming with positive stories and seeking out stories that elicit positive emotions as well.
 Feeling our feelings – that’s important.”

-“Communicating boundaries: if things get too heated, then taking a step back and communicating respectfully.”
+“Communicating boundaries: If things get too heated, then taking a step back and communicating respectfully.”

 “Making sure we’re managing not just our mental health, but our physical health during this time.
 So, refueling physical activity, connecting with nature.